Enforcing Katz and PageRank Centrality Measures in Complex Networks: Numerical examples

 To this end, we consider the Kendall correlation coefficient~\cite{Kendall} to measure the similarity between the target distributions and the computed one after introducing the perturbation $\Delta$.
 This is a measure of association between any two rankings of the same sets and is especially tailored for ordinal data, where the order of the items matters but not necessarily the exact values.
 Given two rankings $\boldsymbol{\mu}$ and $\widehat{\boldsymbol{\mu}}$ of length $n$, with ties allowed, Kendall's $\kappa_\tau$

 where a pair of elements $(i, j)$ is concordant if their order is preserved in both rankings, and discordant if their order is reversed.
-Ties are counted as half a concordant or discordant pair.
+Ties are counted as half a concordant or discordant pair. {See Section \ref{sec:kendal} for more details about the Kendall's correlation coefficient.}